CodeForPhilly/clean-and-green-philly/README.md

 - Tailwind
 - Python (data engineering)

+### Codebase

+This is a monorepo for both the nextjs app and the scripts which ETL and analyze the data.

+## Data Scripts

+All of the data scripting is in python and lives in the `data` folder.
+Everything below should be run in that folder.

 # Setup Instructions

 1. Install [pyenv](https://github.com/pyenv/pyenv) (or [pyenv-win](https://github.com/pyenv-win/pyenv-win) for Windows) for Python version management